 The Management Team

 Stefan Anderson, Principal, is a graduate of Carleton University, Ottawa, the Royal Conservatory of Music, Toronto, the Royal College of Music, London, and Emmanuel College, Cambridge.
 He was appointed Assistant Director of Music and Organist at Wellington College in 1983, and later Director of Music at the King's School, Canterbury (1995-2002).
 He was appointed Principal at Tring Park in September 2002.
 As a choral conductor, pianist and organist he has performed and recorded extensively in the UK, Europe and North America, including programmes for BBC television and radio, CBC and Radio France.
+Until recently Stefan Anderson sat on the BSA Executive Committee.
+He is a former Chair of the Music and Dance Scheme residential Schools, a former chair of ISA London North and a trustee of the National Schools Symphony Orchestra.
+He is a Fellow of the Royal Society of Arts.

 Anselm Barker, Deputy Principal, is a graduate of Harvard University, USA, New College, Oxford, and an Associate of the Royal College of Music, London.
 Trained as a pianist, he gave frequent solo and chamber music performances in America and the UK, as well as performing extensively as an accompanist.
 He worked at Wells Cathedral School and, most recently, Millfield (1995-2010), where he was a Housemaster, Assistant Director of Music and Head of American University Applications.
 He joined Tring Park in September 2010 as Deputy Principal.